karlspace/MinIO-UI/README.md

 This is a community-maintained fork that preserves the full administrative functionality that was available in MinIO Console v1.7.6, with added security updates.

+All trademarks, service marks, and company names are the property of their respective owners.

 ---

 ## About